EOEPCA/deployment-guide/docs/quickstart/processing-deployment.md

 The outputs are published as a static STAC catalogue to a path that includes the unique job ID.

 In the default configuration, the processing results are pushed to the Minio S3 object storage.
-This can be checked via browser access at the endpoint `minio-console.<domain>` e.g. https://minio-console.192.168.49.2.nip.io/, or using an S3 client such as...
+This can be checked via browser access at the endpoint `console.minio.<domain>` e.g. https://console.minio.192.168.49.2.nip.io/, or using an S3 client such as...

 ```bash
 s3cmd -c ./deploy/cluster/s3cfg ls s3://eoepca